valdemarjuniorr/guidelines-study/aws/Certified Cloud Practitioner/README.md

 The 7Rs are seven migration strategies to the cloud:
 - Retire: Decommissioning servers that are no longer needed, saving upfront costs and ongoing costs;
 - Retain: Keep the server without migrating to AWS cloud;
-- Rehost: Migrating to AWS server without making any changes;
+- Rehost: Migrating to AWS server without making any changes.
+Also known as lift and shift;
-- Relocate;
+- Relocate: For a large number of servers that are made up of one or more applications;
-- Repurchase;
+- Repurchase: For applications with a different version or product and provides more value than the existing infrastructure.
+Also known as drop and shop;
 - Replatform: Move to server to AWS cloud and make change to optimize the server;
 - Refactor or Well-Architect;